Hemerocallis 'BERTIE FERRIS' daylily

 Hemerocallis

-The genus Hemerocallis comprises approximately 15 species of herbaceous perennials in the family Asphodelaceae, native to East Asia—particularly China, Korea, and Japan.
-These plants are characterised by grass-like leaves, fleshy rhizomes, and flowers that open for just a single day.
-This fleeting bloom cycle gave the genus its name: from the Greek “hemera” meaning day and “kallos” meaning beauty.
-The first botanical description was published by Carl Linnaeus in 1753, although some species had been cultivated in Asia for thousands of years.
-Daylilies appeared in Europe as early as the 16th century, but the true breeding boom came in the 20th century in the United States, where thousands of cultivars were developed in an astonishing range of colours, shapes, and sizes.
+The genus Hemerocallis comprises roughly fifteen species of perennial herbs in the family Asphodelaceae, native to eastern Asia, where they grow along woodland margins, in grassy valleys and on moist slopes.
+They are characterised by grass‑like, two‑ranked leaves arising from short rhizomes and by flowering scapes bearing tubular to funnel‑shaped blooms that open for only a single day.
+This rhythm gave the genus its name: the Greek hemera means day and kallos beauty.
+The first formal description was published by Carl Linnaeus (1707–1778), yet several species had been cultivated in China for millennia as medicinal plants and vegetables.
+Daylilies reached Europe in the sixteenth century, but true breeding progress began only in the twentieth century in the United States, where thousands of cultivars were created with an astonishing range of colours, shapes, sizes and flower types.
+Modern collections include miniature forms, giant blooms, spider types, doubles and extremely free‑flowering lines that have placed daylilies among the most widely grown perennials in the world.

 Bertie Ferris daylily bears 6–7 cm wide, bell-shaped flowers that open broadly and feature delicate ruffling on the main petals.
 Their colour can vary depending on growing conditions – from deep gold to tangerine orange with salmon undertones.
 They typically bloom around mid-June on stems about 50 cm tall, and well-established plants in favourable conditions may rebloom in August.
 In rare cases, flowering continues uninterrupted from June to August.
 The leaves are broad, medium green, grassy, and deciduous.
 Compared to the original species, this cultivar offers a softer flower with wider opening and more pronounced ruffling.
 It was bred and introduced in 1969 by Ury and Elna Winniford.